jaythemishra/connect-4.0/README.md

 	Must-have

-		- Placing colored pieces: having a way for players to to place their piece on the board following the standard connect four rules
+		- Placing colored pieces: having a way for players to to place their piece on the board following the standard connect four rules (DONE)

-		- Rotation: Either rotate the board and tiles left or right by 90˚
+		- Rotation: Either rotate the board and tiles left or right by 90˚ (NOT DONE)

 		- Gravity: Once rotated the pieces don’t stick to their original side (instead they fall according the the rules of gravity).
-Pieces dropped on the board will also fall according to the rules of gravity
+Pieces dropped on the board will also fall according to the rules of gravity (NOT DONE)

 		- GUI: Start Screen and end screen wich instructions, start, and menu buttons.
+(NOT DONE)

-		- Background music: background music necessary to hype up the players
+		- Background music: background music necessary to hype up the players (NOT DONE)

 	Want-to-have

-		- Special feature (delete row): deletes an entire row
+		- Special feature (delete row): deletes an entire row (NOT DONE)

-		- Special feature (delete column): deletes an entire column
+		- Special feature (delete column): deletes an entire column (NOT DONE)

 		- Special feature (BOMB): makes the next tiled place a BOMB that explodes and deletes the 8 surrounding tiles.
+(DONE)

-		- Settings Menu: select which “Special features” you want to enable or disable
+		- Settings Menu: select which “Special features” you want to enable or disable (NOT DONE)

-		- Animations: animations of tiles falling once added to the board and exploding once deleted
+		- Animations: animations of tiles falling once added to the board and exploding once deleted (NOT DONE)

 	Stretch

-		- AI: Computer that plays against you and beats you every time
+		- AI: Computer that plays against you and beats you every time (NOT DONE)

-		- Nicknames: Instead of having player 1 and player 2 on the screen, have the intro screen prompt players to type in their name
+		- Nicknames: Instead of having player 1 and player 2 on the screen, have the intro screen prompt players to type in their name (NOT DONE)

-		- Online Multiplayer: Network playing that allows players to play against each other on separate computers
+		- Online Multiplayer: Network playing that allows players to play against each other on separate computers (NOT DONE)

-		- Expanded and Irregular Grids: Boards that are bigger than the standard 7X7 grid or shaped differently
+		- Expanded and Irregular Grids: Boards that are bigger than the standard 7X7 grid or shaped differently (NOT DONE)

-		- Different Rotations: Allowing the player to rotated by different angles, such as 45˚, 180˚, etc.
+		- Different Rotations: Allowing the player to rotated by different angles, such as 45˚, 180˚, etc. (NOT DONE)